Helping Outstanding Pupils Educationally

-Students are eligible to receive the HOPE Scholarship up to 127 attempted or paid hours whichever is reached first.
+Students are eligible to receive the HOPE Scholarship for up to 127 attempted or paid hours, whichever is reached first.

 Students are eligible for a combined payment maximum of 127 semester hours.
-Hours for which students received payment from the HOPE Scholarship, HOPE Grant and the Accel program (through Spring 2011) are included in calculating the total Paid hours.
+Hours for which students received payment from the Zell Miller Scholarship, HOPE Scholarship, HOPE Grant ,and the Accel program (through Spring 2011) are included in calculating the total Paid hours.

-A student who has not received HOPE Scholarship payment prior to Summer term 2011, and meets all other eligibility requirements for HOPE Scholarship, may receive the HOPE Scholarship until seven years after his or her high school graduation date, GED test date, Home Study program completion date or date the student stopped pursuing a diploma.
+A student who did not receive HOPE Scholarship prior to Summer 2011, and meets all other eligibility requirements for HOPE Scholarship, may receive the HOPE Scholarship until 7 years after his/her high school graduation date, GED test date, Home Study program completion date, or date the student stopped pursuing a diploma.